Blue Theme Orange Theme Green Theme Red Theme

 Introduction:

-This article shall describe a very simple approach to finding out information regarding the processes currently running on a machine.
-The demonstration application includes a collection a methods that may be used to search for specific processes using different criteria or to list out running processes.
+This article shall describe a very simple approach for determining information regarding the processes currently running on a machine.
+The demonstration application includes a collection of methods that may be used to search for specific processes using various criteria or to list running processes.

 Figure 1: Getting a List of Running Applications